What is The IFRS? Understanding Global Accounting Standards

 Unpacking the Major Components of IFRS Reporting

-IFRS guidelines are crucial, acting as the foundation for accurate financial reporting internationally.
+IFRS guidelines act as the foundation for accurate financial reporting internationally.
 With the International Sustainability Standards Board (ISSB) enhancing climate-related disclosures, companies must now include these details in their financial statements.
 The IFRS S2 Climate-related Disclosures stress the importance of transparency, aligning with the Task Force on Climate-related Financial Disclosures (TCFD) framework.

 Components of Financial Statements Under IFRS